 Healing Justice provides other opportunities for harmed individuals to have their voices heard and to participate in justice reform through presentations aimed at raising awareness and through professional trainings tailored for specific agencies or jurisdictions.
 We provide presentations and trainings to stakeholder organizations across the country, such as for example the National Crime Victims Law Institute, the National Association of Victim Assistance in Corrections, and the National Association of Social Work.
-We also provide specialized technical assistance and support to individual police and prosecution agencies.
+We also provide specialized technical assistance and support to individual agencies.

 As part of our reform work, we received a grant from the US Department of Justice’s Office for Victims of Crime to create resources for better serving crime victims and survivors around exonerations.

 “This was a wake up call about a topic I had not heard anything about.
 Realized all law enforcement need education and awareness in this area.”

 “Speakers were so compelling and conveyed their feelings so well that it is always good to be reminded about the impact on real people of this work.”

 “This program opened my eyes to the harm caused when victims are not contacted/informed about updates/progress in their case.
 I see now it is re-victimization when we do not do our job and communicate with them.
 We cannot take their power away and I did not think about that aspect prior to this program.
 So thank you!”